 Field-installed heaters are available in 5, 7.5, and 10 kW sizes.
 The coil is equipped with sweat-type connections and is vapor-charged with dry nitrogen.

 Units are designed for horizontal applications only.
-Local codes may limit free-air-return type installation to single-level applications.
+Local codes may limit this free-air-return type unit to installation in single-level applications.